jumidev/terrabuddy/docs/core_concepts.md

     - bastion                       # this is another bundle
 ```

-`tb <command> prep` is thus a single "monster" bundle that runs the entire prep environment
+`cloudicorn <command> prep` is thus a single "monster" bundle that runs the entire prep environment

 ## Listing Components and bundles

-tb uses the same commands as terraform: [plan, apply, destroy, refresh, etc](https://www.terraform.io/docs/commands/index.html).
+cloudicorn uses the same commands as terraform: [plan, apply, destroy, refresh, etc](https://www.terraform.io/docs/commands/index.html).
-Components in a project can be listed with the `tb plan|apply|show` command.
+Components in a project can be listed with the `cloudicorn plan|apply|show` command.

 ```
 $ pwd